mobyle2/mobyle2.datamanager/README.md

 ## TODO

 FTP:
-  manage complex objects
+  manage complex objects (ListData and StructData)

-In case of remote_date file://
+In case of remote_upload file://
  - check if allowed in configuration
  - only only local registered users (ldap)
  - limit access to a list of root directories